 Instantiate(bullet, transform.position, Quaternion.identity);

-// Start cooldown before next shot
+// Start the coroutine to wait before next shot

 StartCoroutine(firePause());